kaibor/notimeout/README.md

 Choose if you want to get notifications about changes or not.

-### After the configuration, click on the 'Save' button and the application will restarts itself.
+### After the configuration, click on the 'Save' button and the application will restart itself.